antiSocialNet/antisocial-friends/README.md

 ## antisocial-friends

-This module mounts routes for any expressjs application that needs to support building and maintaining antisocial 'friend' relationships on the same server/application and/or across distributed servers and applications.
+This module mounts routes for any expressjs application wishing to support building and maintaining antisocial 'friend' relationships whether on the same server/application and/or across distributed servers and applications.
 The protocol generates key pairs unique to the friend relationship and exchanges public keys for later use in exchanging user to user encrypted messages over socket.io connections.

 ```
 var antisocial = require('antisocial-friends');